Princeville in Kauai County, Hawaii — Hawaiian Island Archipelago (Pacific Ocean)

 -Robert Crichton Wyllie (April 3, 1865)

 Location.
+22° 13.275′ N, 159° 29.818′ W. Marker is in Princeville, Hawaii, in Kauai County.
+Marker can be reached from Ka Haka Road 2.2 miles north of Hawaii Route 56.
+The markers are under a gazebo to the left of the parking lot for the St. Regis Princeville Resort.
 Touch for map.
-The markers are under a gazebo to the left of the parking lot for the St. Regis Princeville Resort.
 Marker is in this post office area: Princeville HI 96722, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 16 miles of this marker, measured as the crow flies.
 Hanalei Schoolhouse (approx. 1.3 miles away); Waioli Mission Hall (approx. 1.4 miles away); Daniel K. Inouye (approx. 6.1 miles away); Maunakapu and Wailua River (approx. 15 miles away); Wai'ale'ale (approx. 15 miles away); Poli'auh Heiau (approx. 15.1 miles away); Roxy Theater (approx. 15.2 miles away); The Kapa‘a Japanese Stone Lantern (Ishidoro) (approx. 15.2 miles away).